tote93/Metaheuristics/README.md

 	* Ant Colony Optimization:
 		* Allow set number of ants
 		* Allow set number of alternatives of ants
+	* Allow export graphics as image with a button
 # Libraries
     * exp4j-0.4.8 (A simple mathematical expression evaluator for java)
     * jfreechart-1.0.19 (JFreeChart is a free (LGPL) chart library for the Java(tm) platform).
     * orsoncharts-1.6 (Orson Charts is a 3D chart library that can generate a wide variety of 3D charts for use in client-side).
     * junit (It would be developed to be able to test the operation of the classes and methods that make up our application).

+ # Future Improvements
+     * Allow multi-languaje application (currently everything it is Spanish languaje).
+     * Fix 3D Graphic bug in function optimization problem
+     * Refactorice code and debug application